What is the mission of Financial Planning Associates, Inc?

 Do your clients always subscribe to both personal financial planning and investment management services?

 Most of our clients subscribe to both services.
 We believe that we can deliver the greatest value to our clients when the personal financial planning activities and the investment management activities are closely integrated.
 In some cases, our fees are discounted when clients choose both services.
 However, we do also have successful client relationships in which we only provide one service.
 We desire to have long-term, mutually beneficial relationships with all of our clients.

 Describe personal financial planning fees.

 In most cases, our clients prefer an ongoing relationship and pay a single, specified fee instead of a per hour fee.
 The amount of the specified fee will be determined during the initial meeting and will include the first comprehensive PFP analysis and ongoing support.
-Annual follow up review fees are waived for clients with $500,000 or more under our management.
+Annual follow up review fees may be waived for clients with $500,000 or more under our management.

 Can I just pay for a one or two-hour consultation?